Elia Alba

 Elia Alba (born 1962 in Brooklyn, New York), is a multidisciplinary artist who lives and works in Queens, New York.
-Alba's ongoing project The Supper Club depicts contemporary artists of color in portraits, and presents dinners where a diverse array of artists, curators, historians and collectors address topics related to people of color and to women.
+Alba's ongoing project The Supper Club depicts contemporary artists of color in portraits, and presents dinners where a diverse array of artists, curators, historians and collectors address topics related to Latinx and Black people and to women from these groups.

 Early life and education

 Born in Brooklyn in 1962, her family is from the Dominican Republic.
 In the late 1980s Alba began photographing her friend's small dance company which led to photographing other dance and opera companies throughout New York City.
 A few years after Alba began working on sculpture.
 She received a Bachelor of Arts degree from Hunter College in 1994 and completed the Whitney Museum Independent Study Program in 2001.
 That same year Alba produced works on the theme of identity and person-hood (e.g. "Doll-head, hand held").